 Pied – A French Bulldog with a pied coat means it is mostly white with more obvious patches of brindle or fawn.

-Another side-effect of some colors being deemed ‘undesirable’ is that they are more difficult to find over the more common bridle (for instance).
-This seems to have a rather unusual effect to what you might think would happen.
-An ‘undesirable’ dog (according to the Kennel Clubs) ends up being more costly than the ‘desirable’ colors.
+A side-effect of some colors being deemed ‘undesirable’ is that they are more difficult to find over the more common colors.